mark-watson/PythonAIBook/manuscript/Python_Development_Environment.md

 ```

 This single tool handles everything I used to do with `Anaconda` and `venv`, but with significantly better performance.

-## Editors and IDEs

-I assume that you already have a favorite Python editor or IDE.
-Here I will just mention what I use and why I choose different tools for different types of tasks.

-I like VSCode when I am working on a large Python project that has many source files scattered over many directories and subdirectories because I find navigation and code browsing is fast and easy.

-I prefer Emacs with **python-mode** for most of my work that consists of smaller projects where all code is in either a single or just a few source files.
-For larger projects I sometimes use Emacs with *treemacs* for rapid navigation between files.
-I especially like the interactive coding style with Emacs and **emacs-mode** because it is simple to load an entire file, re-load a changed function definition, etc., and work interactively in the provided REPL.

-I sometimes use the PyCharm IDE.
-PyCharm also has excellent rapid code navigation support and is generally full featured.
-Until about a year ago I used PyCharm for most of my development work but lately I have gone back to using Emacs and **python-mode** as my main daily driver.

 ## Code Style